kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/topics/crd-changes/v1alpha7-to-v1beta1.md

     - id: a532beb0-c73a-4b5d-af66-3ad05b73d063
 ```

-`Subnets` allows specifications of maximum two `SubnetFilter` one being IPv4 and the other IPv6.
+`Subnets` allows specifications of maximum two `SubnetParam`s one being IPv4 and the other IPv6.
 Both subnets must be on the same network.
 Any filtered subnets will be added to `OpenStackCluster.Status.Network.Subnets`.

 When subnets are not specified on `OpenStackCluster` and only the network is, the network is used to identify the subnets to use.
 If more than two subnets exist in the network, the user must specify which ones to use by defining the `OpenStackCluster.Spec.Subnets` field.

+See [Filters are replaced by params with separate id and filter](#filters-are-replaced-by-params-with-separate-id-and-filter) for changes to the `SubnetFilter`.

 #### Change to nodeCidr and dnsNameservers